syt2/zotero-addons/README.md

 ## Introduction

-This is a Zotero Addon for collecting and installing addons in [Zotero7+](https://www.zotero.org).
+This is a Zotero Addon for collect and install addons in [Zotero7+](https://www.zotero.org).

 ## Install & Usage